 Party Cheese Twists

 The thing about buying ready-rolled puff pastry is that you often have some left over and this recipe is a brilliant way to deal with it.
-These crispy, flaky twists are absolutely scrummy – perfect for New Year’s Eve with apéritifs or a drinks party.
+These crispy, flaky twists (or cheese straws), are absolutely scrummy – perfect for New Year’s Eve with apéritifs or a drinks party.
 You can also sprinkle them with sesame seeds instead of cheese, if you prefer.

 Makes about 14

 |¼ teaspoon cayenne pepper|

 |Preheat the oven to gas mark 6, 400°F, 200°C.|

 |Oven temperatures and Conversions|